oparry-ukaea/NESO/examples/DriftPlane/README.md

 where $n$ is the electron density, $\omega$ is the electron vorticity and $\phi$ is the electrostatic potential.
 The diamagnetic drift term is $\frac{\partial n_e}{\partial y}$.
-$\frac{n_e \phi}{L_{\parallel}}$ ($L_{\parallel}$ being the connection length) is a "connection term" that stands in for the divergence of the sheath current, $\nabla \cdot {\bf j}_{sh}$. in order to capture the behaviour of the plasma at the ends of the field lines, perpendicular to the simulation domain (the *"drift-plane"*).
+$\frac{n_e \phi}{L_{\parallel}}$ ($L_{\parallel}$ being the connection length) is a "connection term" that stands in for the divergence of the sheath current, $\nabla \cdot {\bf j}_{sh}$. in order to capture the behaviour of the plasma at the ends of the field lines, perpendicular to the simulation domain (the *drift-plane*).

 A more detailed discussion of the model can be found in section 2.1 of the [M6c.3 project NEPTUNE report](https://excalibur-neptune.github.io/Documents/CD-EXCALIBUR-FMS0074-M6c.3_ExcaliburFusionModellingSystemComplementaryActionsCodeIntegrationAcceptanceOpera.html).